aaronchong888/DeepFake-Detect/README.md

 We also need to split the dataset into training, validation and testing sets (for example, in the ratio of 80:10:10) as the final step in the data preparation phase.

-#### Step 3 - Deepfake detection model training
+#### Step 3 - Model training

 ```
 python 03-train_cnn.py
 ```

-We have considered EfficientNet as the backbone for our development work.
+EfficientNet is used as the backbone for the development work.
 Given that most of the deepfake videos are synthesized using a frame-by-frame approach, we have formulated the deepfake detection task as a binary classification problem such that it would be generally applicable to both video and image contents.

 In this code sample, we have adapted the EfficientNet B0 model in several ways: The top input layer is replaced by an input size of 128x128 with a depth of 3, and the last convolutional output from B0 is fed to a global max pooling layer.
 In addition, 2 additional fully connected layers have been introduced with ReLU activations, followed by a final output layer with Sigmoid activation to serve as a binary classifier.